benjaminleroy/ta_tools/README.md

 For a few coding classes (315 and 350?) it common for students to submit `.Rmd` files that need to be knitted.
 Instead of running all of these files by hand, the `rmd_rendering/render_hw.R` script provides a way to render all homework `.Rmd` files in a folder.
 Current implimentation looks for a few special bad lines of code, **ignores knitting if there is an html file already**, and opens zip files and goes inside to knit the `.Rmd` file if necessary.

+## Visualizing group preferences.
+The associated `R` file creates a visualization of the preferences of students as a interactive network.
+This was specifically designed for a class that collected student preferences using a google survey, where they were asked to select up to 3 other friends and up to 3 people they didn't wish to work with.
+We then piped these preferences into the script to create some visualization and the associated edges.
+Specifically used for 36-315 one semester.

 # Guides to Computing at CMU Statistics:

 1. Using `screen` on the server to allow for processes to run when you close the `ssh` session.
 This is actually in the `ssh.md` file, may add thoughts on `ssh`ing as well.
 Also note, `screen` is just 1 option.
 I know Nic Dalmasso uses another (assoicated with `python`).